mrnopeofficial/project/README.md

 # project

-A mobile application frontend for a security company
+Sucure - A mobile application frontend to scan available Wi-Fi around the area to display Wi-Fi info and establish secured connection with selected Wi-Fi.

 ## Getting Started